juju/docs/src/en/clouds-oci.md

-Title: Using Oracle Cloud Infrastructure with Juju
+Title: Using Oracle OCI with Juju
-TODO:  Review required: 2.5 changes still to come (baked-in, then test trial accounts)
+TODO:  Review required: test trial accounts

-# Using Oracle Cloud Infrastructure with Juju
+# Using Oracle OCI with Juju

 Juju has built-in support for [Oracle Cloud Infrastructure][oracle-oci] (OCI), Oracle's public cloud.
 This means that there is no need to add the OCI cloud